Srevathsan/Calendar/README.md

 	return (year + year / 4 - year / 100 + year / 400 + t[month - 1] + day) % 7;
 }

-// Function that returns the name of the
-// month for the given month Number
-// January - 0, February - 1 and so on
 char* getMonthName(int monthNumber)
 {
 	char* month;